 Growing pomegranate trees can be rewarding to the home gardener when optimal conditions are met.
 However, it can also be alarming when all your efforts result in your pomegranate not bearing fruit.
 Let's take a look at some common reasons for no fruit and how to get a pomegranate to set fruit.

-This deciduous bush typically grows from 12 to 20 feet tall and nearly the same in spread.
-Some patience is required when growing a pomegranate tree, as it takes five to seven months for fruit to become mature and the tree itself needs 2-3 years before it bears more than a couple of fruits.
+This deciduous bush typically grows from 12 to 20 feet (3.5 to 6) tall and nearly the same in spread.
+Some patience is required when growing a pomegranate tree, as it takes five to seven months for the fruit to become mature and the tree itself needs two to three years before it bears more than a couple of fruits.
 In addition, the pomegranate tree loses its vigor after 15 years or so, although some cultivars may live hundreds of years.
 The fruit of the pomegranate is harvested from October to January.

 How to Get a Pomegranate to Set Fruit

-Some pomegranate trees are strictly ornamental and may be grown for their striking flowers, which bloom from late May until fall.
+Some pomegranate trees are strictly ornamental and are grown for their striking flowers, which bloom from late May until fall.
 Five to seven crepe-like flowers hang in a cluster from their urn-shaped calyx and range from brilliant red to orange or white.
 Attractive to hummingbirds, the blooms may be single or double flowering; however, the double cultivars rarely produce fruit.
 When fruit production is the desired goal, make sure you are planting a fruit-bearing cultivar.
 Plant in USDA Zones 8-10.
 Fertilize the pomegranate tree in March and July with a balanced fertilizer (10-10-10) in the amount of 1 pound (0.5 kg.) per 3 feet (91 cm.) of plant height, and maintain an evenly moist soil.

 Reasons for No Fruit